Chris Wilkinson: Career

 In 1993 Wilkinson achieved his ambition of becoming British No. 1 Singles player.
-He has represented Great Britain in the Davis Cup and the 1992 Barcelona Olympics.
+He represented Great Britain in the Davis Cup and the 1992 Barcelona Olympics.
 Wilkinson retired from the main tour in 1999 but kept up his competitive play in the following years and in 2005 became the British and world over-35 champion.

 Wilkinson is still very much involved with the sport, working with the LTA as a National Performance Coach/captain for the 12 to 16-year-old boys.
 In February 2018, he was appointed as County Performance Manager for Hampshire and Isle of Wight LTA.

 Wilkinson also remains very busy in the media world, including TV commentating for Eurosport, ATP media and ITV4.
 He also has a regular column with ESPN.

 As for playing tennis, Wilkinson is regularly invited to exhibition events where he often plays with some of the all-time greats of the tennis world.

 Wilkinson currently resides in Hampshire with his wife Amanda and their two daughters, Alice born in 1998 and Emily born in 2001.

 In 1984 he featured in an advert shown in the UK and Ireland for Bisto gravy.